-The video stills that compose this corpus are drawn from approximately 158.6 hours of English, Arabic, and Chinese language broadcast programming data collected by LDC from NBC ("NBC Nightly News"), CNN ("Live From..", "Anderson Cooper 360"), MSNBC ("MSNBC News live"), New Tang Dynsaty TV ("Economic Frontier", "Focus Interactive"), Phoenix TV ("Good Morning China"), Lebanese Broadcasting Corp. ("Naharkum Saiid", "News on LBC"), Alhurra TV ("Alhurra News") and China Central TV ("CCTV_News").
+The video stills that compose this corpus were drawn from approximately 158.6 hours of English, Arabic, and Chinese language broadcast programming data collected by LDC from NBC ("NBC Nightly News"), CNN ("Live From..", "Anderson Cooper 360"), MSNBC ("MSNBC News live"), New Tang Dynsaty TV ("Economic Frontier", "Focus Interactive"), Phoenix TV ("Good Morning China"), Lebanese Broadcasting Corp. ("Naharkum Saiid", "News on LBC"), Alhurra TV ("Alhurra News") and China Central TV ("CCTV_News").

 Shots are fundamental units of video, useful for higher-level processing.
 To create the master list of shots, the video was segmented.
 The results of this pass are called subshots.
 Because the master shot reference is designed for use in manual assessment, a second pass over the segmentation was made to create the master shots of at least 2 seconds in length.
-These master shots are the ones to be used in submitting results for the feature and search tasks.
+These master shots were the ones used in submitting results for the feature and search tasks.
 In the second pass, starting at the beginning of each file, the subshots were aggregated, if necessary, until the currrent shot was at least 2 seconds in duration, at which point the aggregation began anew with the next subshot.

 In a small number of cases (all of them subshots) there was no I-Frame within the subshot boundaries.
 When this occurred, the middle frame was selected.